Connaught Road

-Connaught Road is a major thoroughfare on the north shore of Hong Kong Island, Hong Kong.
+Connaught Road (Chinese: 干諾道) is a major thoroughfare on the north shore of Hong Kong Island, Hong Kong.
 It links Shing Sai Road in Kennedy Town to the west and Harcourt Road in Admiralty to the east.

 Location

 The road consists of two adjoining sections, namely Connaught Road Central (干諾道中) and Connaught Road West (干諾道西).

 Connaught Road Central runs the length of Central, parallel to the north shore.
 It runs from approximately Admiralty in the east, where it connects Harcourt Road at the junction with Murray Road.
 The road ends west at On Tai Street, where it becomes Connaught Road West.

 Connaught Road West runs towards the Kennedy Town and Pok Fu Lam areas in the west.
 For most of the stretch, Connaught Road West runs beneath the Connaught Road West Flyover, (Route 4).
 It is the main thoroughfare to the entrance of the Western Harbour Crossing and beyond to Shek Tong Tsui, where it merges with Des Voeux Road West.